Teams will play a three-game, home, away and neutral series in both sports

-University of Louisville Vice President/Director of Athletics Tom Jurich announced on Jan.
-9 Bobby Petrino as the Cardinals' football coach.
-The Cardinals' head coach from 2003-06, Petrino led UofL to an unprecedented 41-9 record in four seasons on the sidelines and currently boasts an 83-30 record at the collegiate level.
+After an eight-year hiatus from Louisville, University of Louisville Vice President/Director of Athletics Tom Jurich announced on Jan.
+9 Bobby Petrino as the Cardinals' football coach for the second time in his career.
+The Cardinals' head coach from 2003-06, Petrino led UofL to an unprecedented success in four seasons on the sidelines and currently boasts a 92-34 record at the collegiate level.

 He also showed the ability to develop players, as Petrino had 14 selected in the NFL Draft, including Amobi Okoye, who was the 10th overall selection in 2007 by the Houston Texans.
 Eric Wood, who was recruited by Petrino, was the 28th selection by the Buffalo Bills in 2009.
 Michael Bush, a fourth-round pick by the Oakland Raiders, amassed 2,514 rushing yards in three-plus seasons with the Cardinals.